DPB – Plant Biology

 • Previous experience with microalgae or plants is a plus but not necessary.

-Informal inquiries about this positions can be made by emailing Adrien Burlacot at aburlacot@carnegiescience.edu.
-Formal applications for employment must be submitted by clicking on the bar below, and must include a cover letter, CV, and list of at least three references.
+Informal inquiries about this position can be made by emailing Adrien Burlacot at aburlacot@carnegiescience.edu.
+Formal applications for employment must be submitted on the application website, and must include a cover letter, CV, and list and contact of at least three references.

 The review of applications will begin immediately, and the position will remain open until it is filled.